-Amendments to IFRS 2 Classification and Measurement of Share-based Payment Transactions Amendments to IFRS 4 Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts IFRS 9 Financial Instruments Amendments to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture IFRS 15 Revenue from Contracts with Customers Amendments to IAS 40 Transfers of Investment Property IFRIC 22 Foreign Currency Transactions and Advance Consideration Amendments to IFRS 12 included in Annual Improvements 2014-2016 Cycle Disclosure of Interests in Other Entities Amendments to IFRS 1 included in Annual Improvements 2014-2016 Cycle First-time Adoption of International Financial Reporting Standards Amendments to IAS 28 included in Annual Improvements 2014-2016 Cycle Investments in Associates and Joint Ventures Amendments to IFRS 15 Clarifications to IFRS 15 Revenue from Contracts with Customers IFRS 16 Leases Amendments to IAS 7 Disclosure Initiative Amendments to IAS 12 Recognition of Deferred Tax Assets for Unrealised Losses
+Amendments to IFRS 2 Classification and Measurement of Share-based Payment

+Transactions

+Amendments to IFRS 4 Applying IFRS 9 Financial Instruments with IFRS 4

+Insurance Contracts

+IFRS 9 Financial Instruments

+Amendments to IFRS 9 Prepayment Features with Negative Compensation

+Sale or Contribution of Assets between an Investor and its

+Associate or Joint Venture4

+IFRS 15 Revenue from Contracts with Customers

+Clarifications to IFRS 15 Revenue from Contracts with

+Customers

+IFRS 16 Leases

+IFRS 17 Insurance Contracts Amendments to IAS 19 Plan Amendment, Curtailment or Settlement

+Amendments to IAS 28 Long-term Interests in Associates and Joint Ventures

+Amendments to IAS 40 Transfers of Investment Property

+IFRIC 22 Foreign Currency Transactions and Advance Consideration

+IFRIC 23 Uncertainty over Income Tax Treatments Annual Improvements 2014-2016 Cycle Amendments to IFRS 1 and IAS 28

+Annual Improvements 2015-2017 Cycle Amendments to IFRS 3, IFRS 11, IAS 12 and IAS 23
-Effective for annual periods beginning on or after 1 January 2017

-Effective for annual periods beginning on or after 1 January 2018

-Effective for annual periods beginning on or after 1 January 2019

-No mandatory effective date yet determined but available for adoption
+- Effective for annual periods beginning on or after 1 January 2018 - Effective for annual periods beginning on or after 1 January 2019 - Effective for annual periods beginning on or after 1 January 2021 - No mandatory effective date yet determined but available for adoption

-Further information about those IFRSs that are expected to be applicable to the Group is as follows:
+Further information about those IFRSs that are expected to be applicable to the Group is described below.
+Of those standards, IFRS 9 and IFRS 15 will be applicable for the Group's financial year ending 31 December 2018 and are expected to have an impact upon adoption.
+Whilst management has performed a detailed assessment of the estimated impacts of these standards, that assessment is based on the information currently available to the Group, including expectations of the application of transitional provision options and policy choices.
+The actual impacts upon adoption could be different to those below, depending on additional reasonable and supportable information being made available to the Group at the time of applying the standards and the transitional provisions and policy options finally adopted.